Top 3 tips: Advice for planning an expedition [Part 1: Pre-expedition]

 Almost a year ago, when teammate Bethan suggested we apply for funding for this project, I honestly didn’t believe we’d get any - so at the time I wasn’t scared at all!
-However, since successfully finding funding from the Scientific Exploration Society (SES) & itison.com and after working tirelessly to plan the project, there have been more times than I’d like to admit that I’ve wondered if I’m up to the task.
+However, since successfully finding funding and support from the Scientific Exploration Society (SES), itison.com and TentMeals, and after working tirelessly to plan the project, there have been more times than I’d like to admit that I’ve wondered if I’m up to the task.

 But, at some point you have to just get a grip.

 I recently read a quote that said, “If not you, then who?
 And if not now, then when?” - and this really rung true.
 It’s likely that the road we’re seeking to document will be built this year and as a result Manu - the world’s biodiversity hotspot - will change forever.
 Our team are passionate about telling this story before it’s too late.
 Whilst I know we don’t have all the answers, we’re doing all we can to collaborate with people who do and I believe totally in our dedication as a team to making the project the best we can.

 However, maybe we should use self-doubt as an enabling process - sort of like a risk assessment; something that challenges you, holds you accountable and makes you stronger, either as an individual or a team.